 Benefits for Airlines

-to ARINC Specification 661 Part 1 will define a common CDS interface data formats, graphical user interface (GUI).
+Supplement 9 to ARINC Specification 661 Part 1 will define a common CDS interface data formats, graphical user interface (GUI).
 The idea is to support the widest possibilities of airplane types, for both forward fit and retrofit using common data interface.
 This document will enable benefits to be realized at lower costs to the airlines and with less risk to the suppliers.

-to ARINC Specification 661 Part 2 will define a language (UIML) that can be used by any airframe manufacturer on any kind of aircraft to specify graphical user interface look and behavior.
+Supplement 1 to ARINC Specification 661 Part 2 will define a language (UIML) that can be used by any airframe manufacturer on any kind of aircraft to specify graphical user interface look and behavior.
 This document will enable benefits to be realized at lower costs to the airlines and with less risk to the suppliers.

 Benefits for Airframe Manufacturers